31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 How do you pronounce Hygge?

 Hygge is not pronounced the way you think it is.
 “Hoo-gah” is the correct way to say it.
-If you want even more clarification, there are Youtube videos that will help you out.

 Where did Hygge originate?